 ● The ‘Seed’ Pod and the second Pod are physically connected to the IPN devices.

 ● The IPN devices are properly configured with IP addresses on the interfaces facing the spines and the OSPF routing protocol is enabled (in addition to the MTU, DHCP-Relay and PIM Bidir required configuration).
-This is a day-0 manual configuration required outside the ACI specific configuration performed on APIC.
+This is a one-time day-0 manual configuration required outside the ACI specific configuration performed on APIC.

 As a result of the above assumptions, the IPN devices are peering OSPF with the spines in Pod1 and exchange TEP pool information as discussed in the previous “IPN Control Plane” section.
 The following sequence of steps allows Pod2 to join the Multi-Pod fabric.

 1. The first spine in Pod2 boots up and starts sending DHCP requests out of every connected interface.
 This implies that the DHCP request is also sent toward the IPN devices.